-Following the successful installation of Votiro's Secure File Gateway you can configure authentication to Active Directory.
+Following the successful installation of Votiro Cloud, you can configure authentication to Active Directory.
 Define a Group and User for Votiro Authentication in Active Directory.
 This should be a service account with standard privileges.

 The user must be in the predefined Votiro Group.